Streaming Timeline

 • Films purchasing forensic watermarking must submit source files with the following frame rates: 23.976 or 29.97.

-Note: Shortlisted films will be required to upload an Apple ProRes 422 HQ version
+Note: Shortlisted films will be required to upload an Apple ProRes 422 HQ version for preservation at the Academy.

 Back to Top